 - If they’re dirty, you can take a microfiber cloth and twist it around on the lens.

 Occasionally you may find a screw that holds the two Cubelet halves together has come loose.
 These can be tightened with a miniature Phillips screwdriver.
-If several have come loose or some are missing, please contact firstname.lastname@example.org.
+If several have come loose or some are missing, or if you have any questions about keeping your Cubelets tidy, please contact us at email@example.com.